RebelToolbox/RebelDocumentation/getting_started/step_by_step/signals.rst

 .. image:: img/signals_12_node_connection.png

 There, you can connect the signal to the Sprite node.
-The node needs a receiver method, a function that Godot will call when the Button emits the signal.
+The node needs a receiver method, a function that Rebel Engine will call when the Button emits the signal.
 The editor generates one for you.
 By convention, we name these callback methods "_on_NodeName_signal_name".
 Here, it'll be "_on_Button_pressed".